daxapps/YouTubeMusicTimer/README.md

 ## License

-The content of this repository is licensed under a [Apache License] (http://www.apache.org/licenses/LICENSE-2.0.html)
+The content of this repository is licensed under an [Apache License](http://www.apache.org/licenses/LICENSE-2.0.html)